Before the name existed, I had been waiting for metamodernism.

 • Modernism (circa 1900ish to 1950-ish) attempts to escape Tradition’s limitations by emphasizing invention, intention, seeing below surface layers to (what are perceived as) essential structures, and making clear delineations by ranking, rating or typologizing things.
 Its own limitation is that it often fails to recognize interrelationships, contexts, and the wisdom of organically evolved knowledge structures and things, perspectives from the margins, etc. Examples: the Bauhaus Movement in architecture, Schoenberg’s Twelve-Tone music, novelists such as Virginia Woolf and James Joyce, visual artists such as Picasso and Dali, and the origination of motion pictures as an art form.

-Like Vermuelen and van den Akker, my primary interest is in how these epistemes are expressed through the arts and popular culture, but there are also certainly implications for politics, science, and social organization.
+Like Vermuelen and van den Akker, my primary interest is in how these epistemes are expressed through the arts and popular culture, but also like those authors, I certainly recognize the implications of metamodernism for politics, science, and social organization.
 The epistemes describe a historical situatedness, and as such they emerge in and dominate rough ranges of years, but they also have an ahistorical aspect — that is, you can find artifacts that exhibit a particular episteme’s aesthetic sensibility during the decades that would generally fall outside of its purview.

 5) The Tiny (metamodern minimalism)